 Regardless of whether you plan to work with a corporate bank or a credit union, it’s exceptionally important to know how to shop around for your mortgage.
 If you don’t look around at products offered by a wide range of lenders, there’s a strong chance you’ll miss out on an opportunity to secure a lending product that meets your needs and is in-line with your investment objectives.
 Here are a few tips to keep in mind while shopping for a mortgage:

-· Pay attention to fees, as well as interest: When examining mortgage products, chances are your eyes are drawn directly to the interest rate.
+When examining mortgage products, chances are your eyes, are drawn directly to the interest rate.
 While this is undoubtedly the most important factor in your mortgage, it’s important to also pay attention to the fees associated with the loan.
-Some mortgages with low interest rates charge excessively high fees.
+Some mortgages with low-interest rates charge excessively high fees.

-· Compare the same product types: When shopping around for a mortgage, it’s important you’re comparing the same type of loan from institution to institution.
+When shopping around for a mortgage, you must be comparing the same type of loan from institution to institution.
 If you’re comparing different types of lending products, you won’t have a clear idea of what one lender offers over another.

-· Work with a broker: Shopping around for a mortgage can be overwhelming.
-There are countless financial institutions offering a wide range of lending products at a variety of price-points.
+Shopping around for a mortgage can be overwhelming.
+Countless financial institutions are offering a wide range of lending products at a variety of price-points.
 Working with a broker is a great way to ensure you’re getting the best possible loan from a sea of options.

 Shopping for and identifying the mortgage that’s right for you takes considerable time and effort.
 Carefully selecting a financial institution ultimately ensures you have the tools necessary to reap a profit from your property.
 It can be a tiresome process, but once you put in the work, you’ll be rewarded in the return on investment you ultimately recoup.